av01tv/url/README.md

 https://github.com/av01tv/url/blob/master/mirrors.json

--In english-
-This is a page for publishing new URL for the website av01.tv, which is blocked by some country.
+English: This is a page for publishing new URL for the website av01.tv, which is blocked by some country.
 To avoid censorchips we need to make mirror sites and publish theses URL to a non-blocked websites.